MuneebaNasir/vlm-action-grounding/README.md

 ## The Question

-When you pass a label or description alongside an image to a VLM, does the model actually use it, or does it just look at the image and ignore the text?
+When a label or description is passed alongside an image to a VLM, does the model actually use it, or does it just look at the image and ignore the text?

-This matters practically: if you are building a multimodal pipeline and passing action labels, class names, or descriptions as context, are they doing anything?
+This matters practically: in multimodal pipelines where action labels, class names, or descriptions are passed as context, the question is whether that context has any measurable effect on model behaviour.

 ---